 It seems likely that Professor Ehrman stopped reading his bible well before he consciously abandoned God…but then, why would he want to read it?
 His bible has nothing left to offer anyone.
 But I believe that if he was reading the bible with right understanding of right theology, he would never accuse God of being unkind or unloving; he would never think that the senseless evil and suffering in the world was out of control; he would have been aware that God is in control of his creation, and that he governs with mercy as well as justice; he would have been aware that the suffering in the world is because we live in a fallen world.
 As my wife observed as we discussed this issue, God gave us a perfect world to live in but we ruined it, and now we have to suffer the consequences of what we did in Adam.
 Professor Ehrman couldn’t make sense of the world because he had previously discarded the only thing that explains it all, i.e. the bible, and the God revealed in the bible.

-The prophet Habakkuk (among others) echoes Professor Ehrman’s concerns: “O LORD, how long shall I cry, And you will not hear?
-Even cry out to You, ‘Violence!’
-And you will not save.
-Why do You show me iniquity, And cause me to see trouble?
-For plundering and violence are before me; There is strife, and contention arises.
-Therefore the law is powerless, And justice never goes forth.
-For the wicked surround the righteous; Therefore perverse judgment proceeds” (Hab 1:2-4, 13 NKJV).
+The prophet Habakkuk (among others) echoes Professor Ehrman’s concerns: “O LORD, how long shall I cry, and thou wilt not hear! even cry out unto thee of violence, and thou wilt not save!
+Why dost thou shew me iniquity, and cause me to behold grievance? for spoiling and violence are before me: and there are that raise up strife and contention.
+Therefore the law is slacked, and judgment doth never go forth: for the wicked doth compass about the righteous; therefore wrong judgment proceedeth” (Hab 1:2-4, 13).

 God then goes on to condemn the wicked and to pronounce coming judgment on them.
 The prophecy ends with a prayer from Habakkuk, most likely as a conclusion to his dilemma and his almost despair, which is now replaced by a different state of mind as he recounts God’s glorious acts of power.
 He stands in awe of God.
 He says “When I heard, my body trembled; My lips quivered at the voice; Rottenness entered into my bones; And I trembled in myself, That I might rest in the day of trouble.
 When he comes up to the people, He will invade them with his troops”.
 And from here he exults and rejoices in God, and is determined to do so even if things continue to go badly.
 He says “Though the fig tree may not blossom, Nor fruit be on the vines; Though the labor of the olive may fail, And the fields yield no food; Though the flock may be cut off from the fold, And there be no herd in the stalls – Yet I will rejoice in the LORD, I will joy in the God of my salvation.
 The LORD God is my strength; He will make my feet like deer’s feet, And he will make me walk on my high hills” (Hab 3:2, 16-19).